thesatyarth/Kalvium-Data-Analyst/README.md

 **In Total PC- Excel**
-copy paste column A in column B column A Find->  (* Replace All column B Find-> * (Total PC - Replace All column B Find-> ) Replace All
+-copy paste column A in column B
+-column A Find->  (* Replace All
+-column B Find-> * (Total PC - Replace All
+-column B Find-> ) Replace All